Corporate Governance Frameworks Explained

 One of the clearest tests of a governance framework is whether the board and management understand the limits of their roles.
 Boards provide direction, oversight, and challenge.
 Management executes strategy, manages operations, and reports on results.

 That sounds straightforward, but in practice the line is not always clean.
 Some boards become too operational and weaken executive accountability.
 Others stay too distant and fail to identify strategic, financial, or conduct risks early enough.
-Effective governance frameworks create enough structure to keep these roles distinct while still enabling productive engagement.
+Effective corporate governance frameworks create enough structure to keep these roles distinct while still enabling productive engagement.

 Every governance framework must answer a practical question: who can decide what, under which conditions, and with what evidence?
 This is where decision rights become critical.